High-Tech Surveillance of Immigrants

 Japan

-A Japanese IT company that provides the US government with biometric technologies used to target immigrant communities.
+A Japanese IT company that provides US immigration authorities with biometric technologies used to target immigrant communities.

-A US cloud computing and AI company whose systems power the US Unified Immigration Portal
+A US-based cloud computing and AI company whose systems power the Unified Immigration Portal, a database used by US immigration enforcement agencies to monitor and surveil immigrants.

 France

-A credit rating agency and data broker that provides customized software and services to law enforcement and US immigration authorities
+A US-based credit rating agency and data broker that provides risk mitigation services to immigration authorities and customized software to law enforcement agencies.

 Private Companies